simplajs/simpla/README.md

 - Calling `get()` on the UID of a `simpla-block` no longer returns an array of its children, but rather its data (normally `null`).
 Use the new `find()` method instead

+- Hashtracking (i.e. `#edit` triggering edit mode) is now handled by the new `simpla-admin` element.
+Import that element if you wish to continue using it

+- The cross-browser WebComponents polyfill is no longer included by the SDK, instead it should be included manually before importing elements e.g. from CDNJS

 ## Installation
 The v2.0 preview can be installed either via Bower or NPM/Yarn